everymind/CuttleShuttle_Paper/README.md

-# The Cuttle Shuttle "Process Cuttle" Python Workflow
+# The Cuttle Shuttle Analysis Code Repository

 ## Analysis codebase for *An experimental method for evoking and characterizing dynamic color patterning of cuttlefish during prey capture*